pedrazamiguez/online-bookstore-api/README.md

 This design choice aligns with the overall **Hexagonal Architecture**, isolating domain logic from infrastructure and making it easier to evolve the system over time.

+---

+### Performing a Purchase

+The core logic for completing a purchase is encapsulated in the `PerformPurchaseUseCase`, which orchestrates the following steps:

+1. **Retrieve Order**
+   The order associated with the currently authenticated user is retrieved.

+2. **Validate Order Contents**
+   Ensures the order contains at least one item.
+If not, an error is returned.

+3. **Stock Verification**
+   For each order line, the system checks whether there is sufficient stock available.

+4. **Subtotal Calculation & Discounts**
+   Applies pricing strategies depending on the book type (`NEW_RELEASE`, `REGULAR`, `OLD_EDITION`), calculating subtotals and applying relevant discounts.

+5. **Simulated Payment Processing**
+   Mimics the behavior of an external payment provider.
+In a production system, this would involve real-world integrations.

+6. **Simulated Shipping Process**
+   Represents the logistics step — preparing the order for shipping.
+In a real-world app, this would involve warehouse and courier system integrations.

+7. **Order & Database Update**
+   The order status is updated (e.g., from `CREATED` to `PURCHASED`) and all necessary database records are updated accordingly.

+8. **Inventory Update**
+   Book stock quantities are adjusted based on the purchased items.

+9. **Loyalty Points Calculation**
+   The customer’s loyalty points are updated based on the purchase value and configured rules.

+**Architectural Notes**

+While this process is implemented as a single use case class for demonstration purposes, in a **production-grade system ** this orchestration would ideally be handled using the **Chain of Responsibility Pattern**:

+- Each step (e.g., stock check, payment, shipping) would be encapsulated in its own **processor**.
+- These processors would be linked in a chain, with each one performing its task and passing control to the next.
+- This design promotes **modularity**, **reusability**, and **separation of concerns**, making it easier to handle failures, retries, or alternate flows (e.g., different payment providers or loyalty systems).

+By abstracting each operation as an independent handler, you gain flexibility to plug in, replace, or skip steps dynamically depending on business rules or order properties.

 ## Future Improvements

 - Pagination and filtering for list endpoints